Does homeowners insurance cover mold?

 -

 It depends.
 In general, the time it takes to remove mold from your home will depend heavily on the extent of the mold outbreak and what’s causing it.
-If you’re trying to get rid of the normal household mold that grows around sinks and in bathrooms, you can typically remove it in a matter of a few minutes as part of your weekly house cleaning routine.
+If you’re trying to get rid of the normal household mold that grows around sinks and in bathrooms, you can typically remove it in a matter of minutes as part of your weekly house cleaning routine.
 However, if mold is allowed to spread, it could result in a more pervasive issue, which may require numerous hours or days of professional mold removal to rid your home of the issue.

 -